UKDataServiceOpen/web-scraping/README.md

 ## Materials

 The training materials - including webinar recordings, slides, and sample Python code - can be found in the following folders:
-* [webinars]() - re-watch recordings of our webinars and download the underpinning slides.
+* [webinars]() - watch recordings of our webinars and download the underpinning slides.
 * [notebooks]() - run and/or download web-scraping code using our Jupyter notebook resources.
 * [reading-list]() - explore further resources including articles, books, online resources and more.
 * [faq]() - read through some of the frequently asked questions that are posed during our webinars.